1980 Ph.D., Comparative and International Studies, University of Denver

 1973 B.A., Political Science, Siena College

-Steven Lamy is a Professor of International Relations and Spatial Sciences.
+Steven L. Lamy is a Professor Emeritus of Political Science and International Relations and Spatial Sciences.
 He is the inaugural Director of the Dornsife Task Force on Global and Political Studies and served as USC Dornsife’s Vice Dean for Academic Programs from July 2007 to August 2017.

-Professor Lamy’s teaching is focused on active learning.
-His Foreign Policy Analysis course is case-based, and his Humanitarian Intervention course is focused on problem-based learning.
-Lamy also teaches a problem-based research course each summer in three Arctic Council states: Iceland, Finland, and Norway.
+A hallmark of Professor Lamy’s teaching is his focus on active learning.
+His Foreign Policy Analysis course is case-based, and his Humanitarian Intervention course focused on problem-based learning.
+Lamy also taught a problem-based research course each summer in three Arctic Council states: Iceland, Finland and Norway.

 Lamy earned his Ph.D. in International Relations from the Korbel School of International Studies, University of Denver.